Chris and Nina's MEGA PRIZE MINUTE!

-The New KMLE @ 107.9 has your chance to win a 6-person suite at Talking Stick Resort Arena to see Disney on Ice presents Worlds of Enchantment, PLUS a 6-pack of meet and greet passes and a goody bag!
+The New KMLE @ 107.9 has your chance to win a 6-person suite at Talking Stick Resort Arena to see Disney on Ice presents Worlds of Enchantment!
 Check out how to win below.

 How to Win: